rantahar/introduction-to-mpi/_episodes/03-mpi_send_recv.md

 The status parameter in `MPI_Recv` will give information about any possible problems in transit.

-Here's an example program that uses MPI_Send and MPI_Recv to send the string "Hello World!" from rank 0 to rank 1.
+Here's an example program that uses `MPI_Send` and `MPI_Recv` to send the string "Hello World!" from rank 0 to rank 1:

 ~~~
 #include <stdio.h>